forrestbao/MLClass/4_SVMs/4_SVMs.md

 - In that case, the constraint is the same as that for hard margin linear SVMs: $y_k(\mathbf{w}^T\mathbf{x} + w_b) \ge 0$.

 - The expression $\max(0, 1-y\cdot \hat{y})$ where $y\in\{+1, -1\}$ is the ground truth label and $\hat{y}$ is prediction for a classifier, is called a **hinge loss**.
 It's "hinge" because as long as the classification is correct, the loss/error is (capped at) 0.

+# Extended reading
+* A Gentle Introduction to Support Vector Machines in Biomedicine, Statnikov et al., AIMA 2019